andergrim/codex-bridge.nvim/README.md

 ```

 ## Notes

+If `which-key.nvim` is installed, `codex-bridge.nvim` registers the configured
+keymap prefix as a `Codex` group so the prefix is labelled in the popup.
+This is
+only a small metadata injection; the actual mappings are still regular Neovim
+keymaps with `desc` fields, and `which-key` is not required.

 The plugin uses Codex's Unix socket app-server transport, which is WebSocket
 over a local Unix socket.
 The Codex app-server protocol is still evolving, so